adamgracikowski/Mathematical-Modelling/Project2/README.md

 ## Report:

 In the `Report` folder a file called `Report.pdf` can be found.
-It contains a very detailed descritption of the methodology employed during the process of estimating the parameters of the Predator-Prey model, as well as all the plots and conclusions, which arosen from the progress at the project development.
+It contains a very detailed descritption of the methodology, which was employed during the process of estimating the parameters of the Predator-Prey model, as well as all the plots and conclusions, which arosen from the progress at the project development.

 <p align="center">
 <img src="https://github.com/adamgracikowski/Mathematical-Modelling/blob/master/Project2/Images/plot02.png" alt="plot02" width="500"/>